‘A historic moment’: Donald Trump unveils sweeping ‘reciprocal’ tariffs

 Those countries, the White House explained, would remain under punitive tariffs, designed to bring them in line with Trump’s policies on border security.

 All goods not covered under the US-Mexico-Canada free-trade agreement would face a 25-percent tariff, with the exception of energy products.
-They face 10-percent tariffs.
+They face 10-percent tariffs instead.

 Wednesday’s announcement, while widely expected, still sent shockwaves across the globe.